Here’s a step-by-step guide on how to build your own online shop with Shopify.

 - Replace the @ or main A record with the following IP address: 18.104.22.168

-- Add or replace the www CNAME with storename.myshopify.com (i.e. your store Shopify link without the http bit, which you can see on the domains settings page)
+- Add or replace the www CNAME with storename.myshopify.com (i.e. your store Shopify link without the HTTP, which you can see on the domains settings page)

 - Remove any storefront passwords

-Otherwise, no one will be able to access your site even once it’s live.
+Otherwise, no one will be able to access your site even when it’s live.

 - Set as primary if relevant